 “Who knew that the best view of 21st-century agriculture would be from Darrin Qualman’s farm office near Dundurn, Saskatchewan? … Qualman [is] a data bloodhound who thinks graphically but writes plainly.” —US journalist Alan Guebert, April 2018.

 Darrin Qualman is a long-term thinker, a civilizational critic, a researcher and data analyst, and an avid observer of the big picture.

-He has spent much of the past six years researching and writing a forthcoming book on our global 21st century civilization.
+He has spent much of the past six years researching and writing a forthcoming book on our global 21st-century civilization.
 During that same time, Darrin also returned to university to obtain two additional degrees: a B.Sc in biology and a B.A. in history.
 He also has a B.A. in political science.

 From 1996 to 2010, he was a top staff-person and the primary researcher and writer for the National Farmers Union, a Canadian organization of farm families.
 His work focused on food, agriculture, energy, climate change, the environment, the economy, and trade.
-Until very recently, he served as a member of the Board of Directors of the international technology-assessment organization ETC Group.
+Until recently, he served as a member of the Board of Directors of the international technology-assessment organization ETC Group.

-He recently installed a solar-panel array and are shopping for an electric car.
+He recently installed a solar-panel array and is shopping for an electric car.